I study entrepreneurs that are tackling global social and environmental challenges like poverty, climate change, and inequality.

 My research has been published in or is forthcoming in such journals as World Development, Business & Society, Small Business Economics, Public Administration Review, British Journal of Management, Public Management Review, and Voluntas.
 I serve as an Associate Editor for Social Enterprise Journal and on the editorial boards of Public Administration Review and Voluntas: International Journal of Voluntary and Nonprofit Organizations.

 Besides my academic roles, I serve on the UNDP Impact Measurement and Management Working Group and the MicroMentor Advisory Board, and have previously served on the Kauffman Foundation's Evaluation Advisory Committee.
 My work has been covered in media outlets like Forbes, TechCrunch, Impact Alpha, and Devex.

-I received my PhD in Public Policy and Administration from the George Washington University's (GWU) Trachtenberg School of Public Policy and Public Administration in 2015.
-I also received my Master of Public Policy degree from GWU, and a Bachelor of Engineering (Electronics) from the University of Mumbai.
+I received my PhD in Public Policy and Administration from the George Washington University's Trachtenberg School of Public Policy and Public Administration in 2015.
+I am originally from Bombay (Mumbai), and I have a bachelor’s degree in electronics engineering from the University of Mumbai.